GSA/CFO.gov/_external_resources_coffa/ca-23-06-enhancing-transparency-american-emblem.md

 ---
 layout: resources-landing
-title: "CA-23-06, Enhancing Transparency Through Use of the Investing in America Emblem on Signs (UPDATED)"
+title: "Rescinded - CA-23-06, Enhancing Transparency Through Use of the Building a Better America Emblem on Signs (Updated)"
-subtitle: "CA-23-06, Enhancing Transparency Through Use of the Investing in America Emblem on Signs (UPDATED)"
+subtitle: "Rescinded - CA-23-06, Enhancing Transparency Through Use of the Building a Better America Emblem on Signs (Updated)"
 doc-link: ../assets/files/CA-23-06_Enhancing Transparency Through Use of the Investing in America Emblem on Signs.pdf
 filters: federal-financial-assistance controller-alert omb 2023
 fiscal_year: 2023
-published: False
+# published: False
 ---